-Changes in interest rates, including any further interest rate increases approved by the U.S. Federal Reserve, and rising inflation rates may affect both our cost of funding and the valuation of our investment portfolio.
-As of December 31, 2022, 94% of our debt investments, at fair value, bore interest at floating interest rates.
-Historically, the interest rates on our debt investments bearing floating interest rates have been based on a floating LIBOR, but will continue to transition away from LIBOR to SOFR, and typically contain interest rate re-set provisions that adjust applicable interest rates to current rates on a periodic basis.
+Changes in interest rates, including any potential interest rate reductions approved by the U.S. Federal Reserve, may affect both our cost of funding and the valuation of our investment portfolio.
+As of December 31, 2023, 92% of our loan portfolio, at fair value, bore interest at floating interest rates and typically contain interest rate reset provisions that adjust applicable interest rates to current rates on a periodic basis.

-As of December 31, 2022, our outstanding SBA debentures and Unsecured Notes bore interest at a fixed rate.
-Our PWB Credit Facility and BNP Facility had floating interest rate provisions based on the Prime Rate and SOFR, respectively.
+Our outstanding SBA debentures bore and our outstanding Unsecured Notes bear, interest at fixed rates.
+As of December 31, 2023, our Banc of California Credit Facility and BNP Facility had floating interest rate provisions based on the Prime Rate and SOFR, respectively.